 - create multiple types of product roadmaps for each specific group

-For a deeper insight of product management as an organizational function, check our dedicated material.
+For deeper insight, check our material on product management as an organizational function.

-A product manager and a product owner misconception
+Product manager or product owner – a misconception

-The misconception about a product manager (PM) and a product owner (PO) being the same role refers to the implementation of Agile methodologies.
+The misconception that a product manager (PM) and a product owner (PO) are the same role refers to the implementation of Agile methodologies.

-According to the Scrum guide, a product owner is a member of a scrum team, responsible for creating product value.
+According to The Scrum Guide, a product owner is a member of a Scrum team, responsible for creating product value.
 The product owner develops a product backlog and writes user stories.
-In real life practice, PO constantly communicates with the engineering team, clarifying the requirements.
+In real-world practice, a PO constantly communicates with the engineering team, clarifying requirements.

 So, what is the reason for such confusion?
 Before Scrum was actually introduced, product managers used to take the product owner’s work, which led to the opinion that both types of managers are interchangeable.
 Moreover, there is no “product manager” role in Scrum.
 A PM is a profession, while a PO is a Scrum role.

-In today’s product development, it’s possible that PM and PO have some shared responsibilities like figuring out specifications.
-But, in a nutshell, a product manager is focused on strategy development, while a product owner ensures correct implementation of it day-to-day.
+In today’s product development, it’s possible that the PM and PO have some shared responsibilities like figuring out specifications.
+But, in a nutshell, a product manager is focused on strategy development, while a product owner ensures correct implementation of it day to day.

 If you are interested in Scrum, check our article about Scrum best practices.